-The RPA is suitable for redevelopment for industrial and commercial.
-The RPA's best opportunity for redevelopment is related to its proximity to the IL Route 53 corridor and the ability to create a gateway into Romeoville.
+The RPA is suitable for redevelopment for industrial and commercial uses.
+The RPA's best opportunity for redevelopment is related to its proximity to the IL Route 53 corridor and the ability to create a gateway into Romeoville and to continue redevelopment activities generated by the Marquette TIF.
 The Village has undertaken an initiative, through the designation of the RPA, to redevelop strategic areas including the RPA within the Village and, in doing so, stabilize and expand benefits to the community and affected taxing districts.